twelsh37/CS50P-Submission/README.md

 * Tkinter - https://docs.python.org/3/library/tkinter.html - The grandad of
   the Python GUI frameworks.
 This turned out to be hard to test with pytest so I discounted it.
-* Dash/Plotly - https://plotly.com/dash/ - A modern day gui tool used to
+* Dash/Plotly - https://plotly.com/dash/ - A modern-day gui tool used to
-  build web based applications and dashboards.
-Integrates well with plotly and I haveused it before
+  build web-based applications and dashboards.
+Integrates well with plotly, and I have used it before
 * Streamlit - https://streamlit.io - Open source application Framework for developing web apps.

 **Decision** - Select Streamlit to create our final project.